 Wondering what the top zinc stocks are?
-Check out this list of three zinc companies that have seen share price increases so far in 2020.
+Check out this list of three zinc companies that have seen share price increases so far this year.

 Click here to read the previous top zinc stocks on the TSX article.

 For the past few years, zinc prices have been at the mercy of smelters, as well as treatment and refinement charges.
 However, the base metal was one of the best-performing commodities in 2020, and zinc prices have continued to surge in the first half of 2021.

 Zinc started January out at US$2,799 per tonne on the London Metal Exchange.
 As global economies continued to rebound after the COVID-19 pandemic, zinc metal prices have held onto the gains made in 2020, hitting a high of US$3,063.50 in mid-May of this year.

 Positive zinc market price movement has also been good for some zinc-mining stocks, and with that in mind the Investing News Network has put together a list of the three top zinc stocks on the TSX in 2021.